1105-Foo-Aiden/PokeApi/README.md

 February 2, 2024
 Project 9- Pokemon API
 This project was definitely difficult, digging through all the different APIS and needing to call them at specific points throughout my file was very reqarding when I finally pulled the right data points that I needed.
+Jacob is very smart and he helped me with a few weird errors that were hapening mainly with my Favorites tab and other minor things that I couldn't figure out on my own 👍

 //Reviewer Name: Zachary Dressel